vscv/NaiveSAM/README.md

 ---

 ## TODO
-- A comparison table of the Auto-Annotation tool that supported SAM2.1.
+- A comparison table of the Auto-Annotation tools that supported SAM2.1.